demisto/content/Packs/Censys/Integrations/CensysV2/README.md

 ### cen-search
 ***
-Return previews of hosts matching a specified search query, or a list of certificates that match the given query.
+Returns previews of hosts matching a specified search query, or a list of certificates that match the given query.

 #### Base Command